LakshminarayananG/BDDCucumberRepo/README.md

 * From command line   : mvn clean test -PrunRegressionTest    ( make sure Java and maven are installed in the machine)

-## Reports

-Extent HTML and PDF reports are configured and will be available in /Reports folder.
-Each of the report folder name are generated based on current time and hence older reports will also be available.